Got questions about prostate cancer? Need support? Start here.

 NEW!
 We now have a limited supply of Reef Knot kits available for distribution during our regular meetings at St Stephen’s Anglican Church at 930 Watson St. Check under Meetings and Events for information on upcoming meetings.

 The online Androgen Deprivation Therapy Educational Program is a free resource to help patients manage ADT side effects and engage in healthy lifestyle behaviours (e.g., physical activity).
 The program provides support to both prostate cancer patients and their partners or loved ones.

 Classes are offered monthly, and patients need to register ahead of time at www.LifeOnADT.com.
 The class is a one-time, live (90 min.), facilitated webinar.
-After attending, Canadian patients are mailed a free copy of the ADT book, or it may be purchased separately (see following link).
+After attending, Canadian participants are mailed a free copy of the ADT book, or it may be purchased separately (see following link).

 Prostate Cancer Patient Guide

 The Prostate Cancer Foundation, a U.S.-based organization that raises significant funds for prostate cancer research, produces an excellent reference source for newly diagnosed and existing prostate cancer patients.
 Compiled with the contributions of top-tier doctors and researchers in prostate cancer, the Prostate Cancer Patient Guide is a must-have resource for patients and families.
 It focuses all the information available about contemporary prostate cancer research, treatment, and lifestyle factors into one consolidated document.
 Well written in clear language, it is available free of charge through the link below.
 Simply enter your e-mail address and PCF will send you a PDF version of the Guide by e-mail.
 Their main website, https://www.pcf.org/, also offers a wealth of information on current prostate cancer research initiatives, FDA approvals and more.